Reloggly is a personal memory system with an AI assistant that turns quick notes, voice, and photos into a story you can search and question.

 Bring in material in whatever form it arrives.
 The system transcribes, tags, links, and asks for clarification when needed.
 Structure emerges.
 You stay with the thinking.

-"For people who think, work, and remember in fragments, Reloggly becomes a personal second context: it turns rough input into memory you can revisit, question, and turn into reports."
+"For people who think, work, and remember in fragments, Reloggly becomes a personal second context: it turns rough input into memory you can revisit and question."